jmindek/c64gotd/README.md

 ## Features

 - Play C64 games directly in your browser
-- Responsive design that works on desktop and mobile (mobile to be verified)
+- Responsive design that works on desktop and mobile
-- Touch controls with virtual joystick (to be verified)
+- Touch controls with virtual joystick (to be fixed)
 - Keyboard support for desktop users
 - Clean, modern UI with dark theme